cryptexfinance/website/src/pages/blog/2023-08-10-introducing-perpe.md

 ##### **5. PERPE Position Fee: 0%**

 This is the percentage of the Maker/Taker fees that can be kept by the protocol.
-A value of 1 indicates that all the fees will be distributed to the protocol and 0 if all the fees are to be distributed to Makers/Takers. **==It is currently set to 0, distributing all Taker fees to Makers during the bootstrapping period.**
+A value of 1 indicates that all the fees will be distributed to the protocol and 0 if all the fees are to be distributed to Makers/Takers.

+**It is currently set to 0, distributing all Taker fees to Makers during the bootstrapping period.**

 ##### **6. PERPE Maker Limit: 60 Trillion PEPE**